 - Avoid spills.
 You do not want spills and moisture to stay on your wooden surfaces.
-When there are accidental spills, make sure to wipe them as soon as possible and not let them sit on the surface for long as they leave long-lasting stains and may warp in the future, especially those made with lighter materials.
+When there are accidental spills, make sure to wipe them up as soon as possible and not let them sit on the surface for long, as they leave long-lasting stains and may warp in the future, especially on those made with lighter materials.

-- Polish your wooden furniture regularly, whether it is your wooden sofa or other furniture piece.
-Polishing your wooden furniture can add a protective layer to your surfaces.
+- You should polish wooden furniture regularly, whether it is your wooden sofa or another furniture piece.
+Polishing your wooden furniture can add a protective layer to its surfaces.
 Take a look at your manufacturing care details to find the suitable polish for your furniture.

 - Avoid contact with sharp edges to prevent scratches and bigger damages.

 How to Take Care of Your Metal Furniture